Sony Pictures TV acquires stakes in Israeli telenovela channels

 Financial details were not disclosed.

-"This acquisition builds on our strategy to capitalize on channels opportunities around the world, which includes entering new markets," said Andy Kaplan, president of Sony Pictures Television's worldwide networks.
+"This acquisition builds on our strategy to capitalise on channels opportunities around the world, which includes entering new markets," said Andy Kaplan, president of Sony Pictures Television's worldwide networks.

 In June, it acquired the UK's CSC Media Group.